 We sold the old school property in 2018 and had a bubble in revenue, then we built a new storage building and put LED lighting into our school which brought the fund balance down the next year.
-We have purchased five new buses during the past four years and plan to build this fund up for future needs.
+We have purchased five new buses during the past five years and plan to build this fund up for future needs.

-This year, we have a bubble in the fund balance as we received insurance money for our roof; during this next year, we will be reducing this amount as we pay the contractor for repairs.
+Last year, we had a bubble in the fund balance as we received insurance money for our roof; this year, we reduced this amount as we paid the contractor for repairs.